 All employees are prohibited from disclosing any confidential information under the Group's confidentiality policy.
-Data including project-related information and other sensitive information is subject to access control to ensure its security and prevent any abuse or misuse.
+Data including project-related information and other sensitive information such as information of tenants (other than publicly available information) is subject to access control to ensure its security and prevent any abuse or misuse.